MuhammadZahidRWTH/Data-Science-Projects/Data Analyst Project/README.md

 # COVID-19 Dashboard

 This repository provides a comprehensive Tableau dashboard that visualizes the global impact of the COVID-19 pandemic.
-The dashboard is designed to offer insights into the spread of the virus, case numbers, mortality rates, and recoveries worldwide.
+The dashboard is designed to offer insights into the spread of the virus, case numbers, mortality rates, and recoveries worldwide

 ## Overview